ItaloLujanPedreschi/2DProjectileMotionSimulator/README.md

   <a href="https://italolujan.com/2DProjectileMotionSimulator/">Live Site</a>
 </div>

-Proposal: 2D Projectile Motion Simulator

-## Background
 2D Projectile Motion Simulator is a visual simulation of the classical mechanics problem of projectile motion.

-Simulations will be recorded for analysis by user.
+# Technologies Stack

+* HTML with Canvas - Simple drawings and requestAnimationFrame allowed for smooth regulated framerate leading to predictable projectile speed
+* CSS - Easy to implement styling
+* Javascript - Allowed for DOM manipulation to allow for more function than a purely HTML/CSS combination

 ## Functionality & MVP
-Users will be able to...
+Users are be able to...
+* Start with an instruction modal
 * Choose a projectile's initial velocity, launch angle, and gravity.
-* Run simulations and receive information about projectile Additional...
+* Run simulations and receive information about projectile flight including flight time, max height, and horizontal travel distance.
-* Start with instruction modal
 * Open instructions modal from in app

 ## Wireframes